 Paid Forks

 There has also been a growing market of paid forks.
 These often boast about significant performance improvements or making various game mechanics asynchronous.
 These forks have historically not lived up to the performance claims, and in some cases, been extremely unstable.
-While growing in popularity, these should seldom be used over one of the more well known free forks, such as Tuinity.
+While growing in popularity, these should seldom be used over one of the more well-known free forks or even Paper itself.

 "Everything" Forks